phonologus/QED/README.md

 # QED for Unix, UTF8/Unicode aware.

-This is a port of Rob Pike's version of the QED editor for Unix, supporting UTF8-encoded Unicode.
+This is a port of the University of Toronto Unix version of the QED editor, which was originally written by
+Rob Pike, David Tilbrook and Hugh
+Redelmeier.
+I have updated it to work with UTF8 and Unicode.

-The port was developed on a modern Linux (Fedora 32).
+This port was developed on a modern Linux (Fedora 32).
 It depends on just a few low-level kernel calls, so should be reasonably portable across any Unix-like OS.
-I have built this QED successfully on:
+I have built this `qed` successfully on:

 +  Linux (Fedora 32, `gcc`)
 +  macOS (Catalina 10.15 with Commandline Developer Tools, `clang`)